neggles/wheniwas/README.md

 do or die, you'll never make me
 because the world will never take my heart
 go and try, you'll never break me
+we want it all, we wanna play this part (we'll carry on)